arnaldpuy/irrigation_efficiency/README.md

 # Global irrigation water demands biased by unreliable irrigation efficiencies

-Arnald Puy, Bruce Lankford, Jonas Meier and Andrea Saltelli
+Arnald Puy, Bruce Lankford, Jonas Meier, Saskia van der Kooij and Andrea Saltelli

 This is the R code of the paper, whose abstract is the following: